AntonioNoack/RemsTsunamis/ProjectPlan.md

 - [ ] It could be tested whether writing formulas as floats or with vectors (vec2) makes a difference.
 - [ ] If there is enough time, Pixel Buffer Objects could be used for optimized, asynchronous data transfer.

+Another task:

+- [ ] compare the ease of implementation between graphics and compute pipeline

 ### Performance Measurements & Towards HPC
 *test this until 24.01.2022*

 - [x] get java running / test it on ARA cluster or GPU node
 - [ ] get engine running on ARA cluster or GPU node -> will LWJGL work?
+- [ ] define the benchmark options using Apache CLI

 If not,
 - test on another computer